-Tuna pesto pasta is an easy and surprisingly delicious dinner made from pesto, garlic and canned tuna in olive oil.
+Tuna pesto pasta is an easy and surprisingly delicious dinner made from pesto, pasta, garlic & canned tuna in olive oil.

 If you like tuna, then you simply must try this easy and delicious recipe for tuna pesto pasta.

 Honestly, I can't decide which I like better, this recipe or my recipe for Tuna and Orzo Pasta Salad.
 What makes this recipe different is pesto!